Places to visit

 Surviving the onslaught of modern tourism, Mousehole is an unspoilt fishing village famous for its Christmas illuminations and, of course, the Mousehole Cat.
 Above the village, is the Mousehole Wild Bird Hospital.

-Concealed in the cliffs above the golden sandy beach at Porthcurno is the Porthcurno Telegraph Museum showing how the world has become a smaller place thanks to communications.
+Concealed in the cliffs above the golden sandy beach at Porthcurno is the PK Porthcurno: Museum of Global Communications showing how the world has become a smaller place thanks to communications.
 A fascinating insight into international telegraph communications and a reminder that Porthcurno continues to be the major communications connection between the UK and North America.

 Finally, Land’s End itself is a place of legend, mystery and stunning natural beauty.
 And just further along the coast near St Just is Cape Cornwall, the only cape in England.